jayshah17/Implementation-of-Cyber-Security-Lab/Wazuh Installation /installation.md

 # Wazuh - Open Source Security Platform

-We have installed an .OVA file which contains
+We have installed an .OVA file which contains wazuh server

 ## Installation of Wazuh - Server